U of M ZAP Program

 What Is the U of M ZAP Program?

-The ZAP bike commuter program is a non-profit biking incentive program and a part of ZAP Twin Cities.
+The ZAP bike commuter program is a non-profit biking incentive program.
 Student participants receive gift cards and employees earn health insurance premium reductions just for riding their bikes!
 The coolest part is that once you are signed up, you don't have to record your biking data - the equipment does that for you.
 PTS uses Dero ZAP RFID hardware and software - an automated bike commuting recognition system pioneered at the University of Minnesota.

 Where Do I Get Started?

 - Get your bike(s) tagged at the University Bike Center near the Oak Street Ramp or watch for our mobile "ZAP Zone" tent to pop up around campus.
-Alternatively, email email@example.com to request that a tag be mailed to you.
 A tag will be attached to the front wheel of your bike and you will be given a web address to register yourself.
 You must visit the bike center during normal business hours.

 - Bike to campus past at least one ZAP reader.
 There are approximately 20 readers on campus (See a map of RFID reader locations) and several readers around Minneapolis and St. Paul, so you shouldn't have to go out of your way.